 - 1. Not to exceed 45 minutes for Middle School categories; - 2.
-Not to exceed 75 minutes, for High School categories; - 3.
-Not to exceed 90 minutes, for Varsity - to be implemented by Fall 2023 Spring 2024
+Not to exceed 75 minutes for High School categories; - 3.
+Not to exceed 90 minutes for Varsity

 6.8.D.
 SAFETY GUIDELINES FOR COURSES

 NICA cross-country courses must be designed for maximal safety.
 Course guidelines are: